Googly

 Googly: what is it

-While a normal leg break rotates from the leg to the left side (when playing with a right-handed batsman), Googly rotates from the other side, from off to leg, in a right-handed batsman.
+While a normal leg break rotates from the leg to the left side (when playing with a right-handed batsman), Googly rotates from the other side, from off to the leg, for a right-handed batsman.
 The bowler achieves a similar effect by sharply bending the wrist from the normal position when performing a leg break.
-When the ball is rolled out of hand (from the side next to the little finger, as in a normal leg break), it comes out with a clockwise rotation (from the bowler’s side).
+When the ball is rolled out of the hand (from the side next to the little finger, as in a normal leg break), it comes out with a clockwise rotation (from the bowler’s side).

 Googly: the history of the origin of the term